 I may earn money or products from the companies mentioned in this post.
 As an Amazon Affiliate I earn from qualifying purchases.

 When you sit down to write your marketing copy + content for your wedding business, you probably pause when you come to certain words.
-You may stare at your copy + wonder if the word you are using is the best one.
+You may stare at your copy + wonder if the word you are using is the best one — is it one of the words that sell?

 Is it the word your ideal wedding clients are going to identify with?
 Is it one of the words that sell?
 Whether a word resonates with your ideal clients depends on who your clients are, but there are some marketing words + phrases you can use as a general guideline because they are words that sell.